JeanBaptisteServais/Algorythme-g-n-tique-et-r-seau-de-neurone/README.md

 biais and weight uniform -2; 2
 activation sigmoid<br>

-genetic: modify x% of gene randomly by contribution of the first of the generation<br>
+genetic: modify x% of gene randomly by contribution of the first of the generation / modificate weight randomly with 20 % chance max<br>
 fitness: checkpoint who give 500 pts + distance max

+it take really long time for learn in compraison with video so it could be some errors